A combination of coronavirus redundancies, income cuts and increased costs mean the UK’s poorest families are getting poorer.

 Support The Big Issue and our vendors by signing up for a subscription

 Children’s charities and food aid organisations are working tirelessly to plug the gaps created by the welfare system.
-When the Trussell Trust gave out 1.9 million three-day emergency food parcels in the year up to March last year, 700,000 of those went to children.

 And since Covid-19 crashed the UK economy, Manchester United’s Marcus Rashford has repeatedly been forced to step in and lobby the Government to take action on child hunger.